Quick start with SpharaPy

 \[X[k,l] = \sum_{m=0}^{M-1} \sum_{n=0}^{N-1} x[m,n] \cdot \mathrm{e}^{-2\pi \mathrm{i} \cdot \left(\frac{mk}{M} + \frac{nl}{N} \right) }\,.\]

-A Fourier basis is a solution to Laplace’s eigenvalue problem (related to the Helmholtz equation)
+A Fourier basis can be obtained as a solution to Laplace’s eigenvalue problem (related to the Helmholtz equation)

 An arbitrary arrangement of sample points on a surface in three-dimensional space can be described by means of a triangular mesh.
-A spatial harmonic basis (SPHARA basis) is a solution of a Laplace eigenvalue problem for the given triangle mesh can be obtained by discretizing a Laplace-Beltrami operator for the mesh and solving the Laplace eigenvalue problem in equation (1).
+A spatial harmonic basis (SPHARA basis) for such a mesh can be obtained by discretizing a Laplace–Beltrami operator for the mesh and solving the eigenvalue problem in equation (1).
 SpharaPy provides classes and functions to support these tasks:

 • managing triangular meshes describing the spatial arrangement of the sample points,